S4sch/paraphrase_detector_docker/README.md

 ## Cloning the Repository

-To clone this repository, open up a command line and go to your working directory.
+To clone this repository, open up a command line and go to your working directory, in which you want the repository to be.
 Then you can clone it and go into the paraphrase directory.

 ```bash
 cd yourdirectory/workingdirectory